A uniform rate of convergence for the entropic potentials in the quadratic Euclidean setting: Introduction

 More precisely, as $\epsilon \to 0$, the entropic problem $\Gamma$-converges towards the unregularized one \cite{leonard12, carlier17}, which yields the convergence of the value functions, $\mathcal{C}_\epsilon(\mu,\nu) \to \mathcal{C}_0(\mu,\nu)$, and the convergence of the optimal couplings in the weak topology, $\pi_\epsilon \to \pi_0$.
 Concerning the dual optimizers, it is known that $\phi_\epsilon \to \phi_0$ (modulo subsequence) both in $L^1(\mu)$ and uniformly on compact sets \cite{gigli21, nutz22} and $\nabla \phi_\epsilon \to \nabla \phi_0$ (modulo subsequence) in $L^2(\mu)$ \cite{chiarini23}.
 All of the above results use $\Gamma$-convergence or compactness arguments, so a natural question is whether it is possible to quantify the rate at which these convergences happen.

-In the case of the convergence of the value functions, several contributions have been made in the continuous setting: the first-order expansion was proven to be true for the quadratic case and as a $\Gamma$-limit in dimension one in \cite{adams11,duong13} and in higher dimensions in \cite{erbar15}.
+In the case of the convergence of the value functions, several contributions have been made in the continuous setting: the first-order expansion which holds as soon as $\mu$ has finite Fisher information, was proven to be true for the quadratic case and as a $\Gamma$-limit in dimension one in \cite{adams11,duong13} and in higher dimensions in \cite{erbar15}.
 The same expansion was established as a pointwise limit for strictly convex cost functions in \cite{pal24} (thus generalizing the quadratic case).
 The second-order expansion

 where $\mathrm{I}(\mu,\nu)$ denotes the integrated Fisher information on the Wasserstein geodesic between $\mu$ and $\nu$, was proven for the Euclidean setting in \cite{chizat2020faster, conforti21}.
 For more general cost functions, the expansion